 Barb had lost not only her livelihood in the crash, but the essence of who she was.
 Instead of inspiring students in the classroom, she now needs help with daily tasks.
 Instead of teaching others, she has had to re-learn how to get on with her life.
 She faces an ongoing struggle against the permanent and debilitating damage to her brain.

-Armed with all the evidence they had meticulously gathered and assembled, attorneys Tom Crosley and Andy Rodriguez of Crosley Law Firm were able to settle Barb’s claims against the trucking company and its insurer at a court-ordered mediation a few months before trial.
+Armed with all the evidence they had meticulously gathered and assembled, attorney Tom Crosley of Crosley Law Firm were able to settle Barb’s claims against the trucking company and its insurer at a court-ordered mediation a few months before trial.

 The total liability insurance available from the trucking company was $5,000,000, and the total amount of Barb’s settlement was $4,860,000.
 After attorney fees and reimbursement of litigation and medical expenses, Barb’s net recovery was $2,844,334.
 Much of this money has been invested on Barb’s behalf to provide for her financial security as she ages with her injury.